Battle-Line-Productions/CommuniQueueV2/DesignDocument.md

   - PostgreSQL (AWS RDS or Aurora Serverless as default managed option).
   - All entities use GUID v7 as PKs for scalability and global uniqueness.
 - **Container Management:**
-  - Docker for local dev and CI/CD.
+  - Docker for local dev and CI/CD (for UI and API services).
-    - Multi-stage Dockerfiles for each service (UI, API, Worker) for minimal images.
+    - Multi-stage Dockerfiles for each service (UI, API) for minimal images.
     - Default docker-compose for developer bootstrapping.
     - Registry: AWS ECR for publishing images.
 - **Queueing/Background Processing:**
-  - Design assumes use of managed message queue (e.g., AWS SQS) for decoupling the message "Send" API from the actual background message delivery worker.
+  - AWS SQS for decoupling the message "Send" API from the actual background message delivery.
-  - Queue consumer processes send, retry, webhooks, status polling, and updates the main application DB.
+  - AWS Lambda function triggered by SQS events processes messages for sending, retry, webhooks, status polling, and updates the main application DB.

 ### CI/CD Pipeline

 - Source is in git (flow and branching model TBA).
-- Docker images built and tested per-service.
+- Docker images built and tested for UI/API services.
+- Lambda function built and packaged as .NET assembly.
 - Deployment to AWS via GitHub Actions, AWS CodePipeline, or other modern CI/CD runner.
 - Environment-specific configs/secrets managed by AWS SSM or Secrets Manager.

 ### Infrastructure Diagram (textual)
 ```
 [Client Browser]
    |